-US consumer prices rose 2.9 pct, leaving Americans worse off
+Consumer prices up 2.9 pct, leaving Americans worse off

 WASHINGTON – Consumer prices climbed 2.9 percent in July from a year earlier, a rate of inflation that suggests Americans are earning less than a year ago despite an otherwise solid economy.

 The Labor Department said Friday that the consumer price index ticked up 0.2 percent in July.
 Annual inflation matched the 2.9 percent pace from June, which had been the highest level since February 2012.
 Core prices, which exclude the volatile food and energy categories, rose 0.2 percent in June and 2.4 percent from a year earlier.
+Core prices have risen at the fastest annual pace since September 2008.

+"For Americans to benefit more from the expansion, real wage growth needs to be positive as it usually is in this phase of an expansion," said Robert Frick, a corporate economist with Navy Federal Credit Union.

 Most of July's increase in consumer prices came from higher housing costs.
 Prices for energy, medical care and apparel slipped in July, while food expenses rose slightly.